WestDRI/wgpages/content/julia/julia-11-asm.md

 <!-- # complications: DArray of struct seems not possible in Julia, DArray of unbalanced partitions seems not possible in -->
 <!-- # Julia (local DArray blocks must all have the same size), A*U does not work right now in Julia if U is distributed -->

-Imagine that now we are dealing with a very large problem, as we are breaking it into pieces, with each piece being processed by one processor.
-Now $U$ and $F$ will be 1D distributed arrays split between processors; we'll implement them with distributed arrays.
+Imagine that now we are dealing with a very large problem, and we are breaking it into pieces, with each piece being processed by one worker.
+Now $U$ and $F$ will be 1D distributed arrays split between workers; we'll implement them with distributed arrays.

 Ideally, we would like to partition `domain` into subdomains with DistributedArrays.jl, and then on each processor use a combination of sparse and Boolean (coded explicitly with indices) matrices to solve the problem.
 However, at this point